-Powdered mixes have nothing on this real onion dip.
-A mix of caramelized and raw onions make for a dip that’s richly flavored with a nice, punchy finish.
-Thick and creamy sour cream lemon zest, and fresh herbs seal the deal.
+Skip the powdered mix and make this delicious homemade onion dip.
+A mix of caramelized and raw onions make for a richly flavored homemade onion dip with a nice, punchy finish.
+Thick and creamy sour cream, lemon zest, and fresh herbs seal the deal.

-If you need to speed things up, simply saute the onions until they are translucent, drain if needed, and put in the refrigerator for a while.
+If you need to speed things up, simply sauté the onions until they are translucent and put in the refrigerator for a while.
 If you are hurrying, the dip could be put together and served right away; it will still be great.

 - 2 tablespoons unsalted butter

-- 1 - 2 medium red onions
+- 2 medium red onions, divided

 - 2 tablespoons lemon juice

 - 2 tablespoons minced herbs (such as parsley. thyme, sage, rosemary, or a mix), plus some whole leaves for garnish